BenedictusAryo/ml_app_deployment/README.md

 # Machine Learning App Deployment
 Method to deploy ML App into production. <br>
-This Repository contain example of how to deploy machine learning app in many ways, From Script, Desktop GUI, Flask Web API, Streamlit Web App to the fully functioning Website using Django.
+This Repository contain example of how to deploy machine learning app in many ways, From Script, Desktop GUI, Flask Web API, Streamlit Web App to the fully functioning Website using Django Web Framework.

 > Last updated: Dec 2020